yxl95/yuexuanli/_posts/2023-05-21-markdown-examples.md

 ---

 ## Publications during undergraduate research:
-[An optimized acetylcholine sensor for monitoring in vivo cholinergic activity][nature-methods]
+[An optimized acetylcholine sensor for monitoring in vivo cholinergic activity, Nature Methods,2020][nature-methods]

-[A Genetically Encoded Protein Polymer for Uranyl Binding and Extraction Based on the SpyTag–SpyCatcher Chemistry][iGEM]
+[A Genetically Encoded Protein Polymer for Uranyl Binding and Extraction Based on the SpyTag–SpyCatcher Chemistry,ACS Synth.
+Biol., 2018][iGEM]

-[Activation of the anti-aging and cognition-enhancing gene klotho by CRISPR-dCas9 transcriptional effector complex][Klotho1]
+[Activation of the anti-aging and cognition-enhancing gene klotho by CRISPR-dCas9 transcriptional effector complex, J Molec Neurosci, 2018][Klotho1]

-[Identification of the cleavage sites leading to the shed forms of human and mouse anti-aging and cognition-enhancing protein Klotho][Klotho2]
+[Identification of the cleavage sites leading to the shed forms of human and mouse anti-aging and cognition-enhancing protein Klotho, PLoS ONE, 2020][Klotho2]

 [nature-methods]: https://www.nature.com/articles/s41592-020-0953-2
 [iGEM]: https://pubs.acs.org/doi/abs/10.1021/acssynbio.8b00223